capmeth/acid/docsite/docs/configuration/options.md

 ]
 ```

 Specify language marker(s) ("js", "jsx", "vue", etc.) in `types`.
-When a marker appears more than once in the list, it is the last definition given that will apply.
+Language markers appearing more than once in the list are merged to form a single record for a given marker.

-The settings here are specific to the language types specified and will override any defaults.
+The settings here are specific to the language types specified and will override the defaults from `cobe`.

-Use `use` to specify the name of a package (plugin) that will render the code from the block (See plugin documentation).
+Use `use` to specify the module that will render the code from the block (see extension documentation).

 Values available for `mode` are:
 - "static": just show the code
+- "render": only show rendered results
-- "render": execute the code and display results
+- "demo": show code and rendered results (no editing)
 - "edit": code editing with on-demand render
 - "live": code editing with immediate render

+Note that "render" and "static" modes will always hide or show the code block, respectively, regardless of `noHide` setting.

 A code block's `mode` will be forced to "static" if no `use` is set for its language marker (no way to render anything).

+`noHighlight` can turn off code highlighting, but for it to work in the first place, `hljs` must also be configured properly for the language specified (common HighlightJs languages are good to go by default).

 ```js label="default value"
 cobeSpecs: []